lsst/dp0-2_lsst_io/tutorials-examples/Portal-6.rst

 the two points and the position angle.

 .. figure:: /_static/portal_tut06_step02a.png
+    :width: 600
     :name: portal_tut06_step02a
     :alt: The image overlaid with a compass indicating the North and East directions, a grid for Equatorial J2000 coordinates, and a ruler measuring angular separation between two selected objects.

     Figure 3: The image overlaid with a compass, coordinate grid, and ruler.

 **Warning:** Switching between single and tile frames does not retain the applied layers, except for the compass indicating the North and East directions on the image.

-**2.2** To select a coordinate system to overlay on the image, open the drop-down menu under the "Grid" option from the "Manipualte overlay display" icon (magenta circle).
+**2.2.** To select a coordinate system to overlay on the image, open the drop-down menu under the "Grid" option from the "Manipualte overlay display" icon (magenta circle).
 For the Equatorial coordinate systems, two formats are available for displaying astronomical coordinates: sexagesimal and decimal.
 The readout coordinate format